cs-icon.svg

 })

-Once you add the edit tag, content managers will be able to see the "Edit" icon whenever they hover over the corresponding content blocks on the website.
+Once you add the edit tag, content managers will see the Edit icon when they hover over the corresponding content block.

 <header class="text-center">